-D When the AAS-9512, Attendant Care Service Agreement, is finalized between the beneficiary and the attendant, the attendant will apply for DAAS certification and Medicaid provider enrollment.
-The provider applicant is not authorized to begin AAPD services before being approved as a Medicaid provider and receiving from the RN/Counselor a current copy of the beneficiary's Plan of Care.
+D When the AAS-9512, Attendant Care Service Agreement, is finalized between the beneficiary and the attendant, the Attendant attendant will apply for DAAS certification and Medicaid provider enrollment.
+The DAAS Rehab Counselor or RN or designee will assist as needed to expedite this process.
+The provider applicant is not authorized to begin AAPD services before being approved as a Medicaid provider and receiving from the counselor/RN/Counselor a current copy of the beneficiary's Plan of Care.
 As an enrolled Medicaid provider, the attendant will be responsible for all applicable Medicaid participation requirements, including maintaining current certification and claims submission.

-Service agreements and required tax documents do not transfer from one waiver beneficiary to another or from one waiver provider to another.
+Service agreements and required tax documents do not transfer from one waiver client beneficiary to another or from one waiver provider to another.
 All service agreements and tax forms are specific to each employer and employee working arrangement.